umijs/hox/README.md

 ## Advanced Usages

-### Pass a value to custom hooks
+### Pass values to custom hooks

-In some scenarios, we might want to pass a value to custom hooks.
+In some scenarios, we might want to pass values to custom hooks.

 Just like the example below, we could pass a value to the second parameter of createModel for the custom hook.
-This is the best time to set the initial value.
+This is the best time to set the initial value for `useState`, etc.

 ```jsx
 import { useState } from "React";